Ejection seat handle

-While many kids would be fantasying about having an Atari I was day dreaming about paper.
-My uncle Clive was a printer and so gave me huge stacks of card to draw on, funny off-cuts for my scribblings which stood piled up in the sideboard, drawn down a centimetre a day.
-These offcuts were never correct, could not be folded top to bottom, side to side, the edges matched and perfect, like A papers can, but awkwardly, overlapping, the cuts made imperfect and so un-matching.
+While many kids would be fantasying about having an Atari I was daydreaming about paper.
+My uncle Clive was a printer and so gave me huge stacks of the card to draw on, funny off-cuts for my scribblings which stood piled up in the sideboard, drawn down a centimetre a day.
+These offcuts were never correct, could not be folded top to bottom, side to side, the edges matched and perfect, as A papers can, but awkwardly, overlapping, the cuts made imperfect and so un-matching.
 I dreamed of Daller Rowney pads, especially their monster A1 one, thinking perhaps on paper so squared away I’d be straight myself, easily folded and folded again, edges always matching.
 But those offcuts were a great match for my spastic brain, which could only decode the comic pictures but not the comic words, so that’s what I drew, stories formed from pictures in tiny imperfect squares.
-For me real words were born within speech bubbles.
-Laid on a beanbag in front of GrangeHill I thought I was making pictures but really this was the only way I knew how to tell stories.
+For me, real words were born within speech bubbles.
+Laid on a beanbag in front of GrangeHill I thought I was taking pictures but really this was the only way I knew how to tell stories.

 When you do anything a lot you get good at it, and being good at drawing when you’re at school is as rich a vane of kudos as being able to kick a ball or get the girls.
 That skill is one that’s always in demand.
 Then one day, drawing a jet fighter in a science class, a Harrier jet, for some other kid, I had a sudden revelation: being good a drawing is not about the marks you make with your pencil, but a result of taking the time to see, to look, to notice.
-The reason I could draw a great fighter plane had nothing to do with that classic ‘eye’, to draw a line, but the fact I took notice to remember where that line would be, that there were panels and vanes here, that bombs hung from the fuselage as well as the wings, that through the glass you could see the ejector seat handles, stripped yellow and black.
+The reason I could draw a great fighter plane had nothing to do with that classic ‘eye’, to draw a line, but the fact I took notice to remember where that line would be, that there were panels and vanes here, that bombs hung from the fuselage as well as the wings, that through the glass you could see the ejector seat handles, striped yellow and black.
 What made an artist was not what they drew but that they saw the vital importance of the seemingly unimportant.

-That was a very long time ago, but that little thought - in my ten year old head - has always stuck with me, reminded me to keep looking, to take the time, even long after I put down those childish pencils.
+That was a very long time ago, but that little thought - in my ten-year-old head - has always stuck with me, reminded me to keep looking, to take the time, even long after I put down those childish pencils.
 The great leap in seeing is to be able to place that artists eye within the head of people you want to understand, to see what your eyes can’t see.

 Today what did I see?

 I saw a Romain woman stood in a tiny Welsh village, stood in the high street selling the Big Issue, as odd a thing that would maybe go unnoticed by most people, or so you’d think.
 But you’d be wrong.
-“She gets dropped off by a big posh car every morning” someone told me later when I asked about her, wondering what people thought.
-Everyone I mentioned her too had an opinion, but often it was edited out of what they said, what they really thought, redacted yet leaving a mark like Tipp-ex, that betrayed what was left out.
-This Tipp-exing is a common thing these days, the truth of what’s in people’s hearts saved for only the most closest of confidents and fellow travellers, certainly never to be shared with pundits.
+“She gets dropped off by a big posh car every morning,” someone told me later when I asked about her, wondering what people thought.
+Everyone I mentioned her to had an opinion, but often it was edited out of what they said, what they really thought, redacted yet leaving a mark like Tipp-ex, that betrayed what was left out.
+This Tipp-exing is a common thing these days, the truth of what’s in people’s hearts saved for only the closest of confidence and fellow travellers, certainly never to be shared with pundits.
 A good way to spot this is when someone defends a statement before they’ve even said anything, something you hear more and more.
-Leaving later by taxi I ask the taxi driver the same question, my own question equally as redacted, that why would a woman come all the way from Romanian to a tiny Welsh village to sell the big issue everyday.
-“I’ve got a joke for you” said the taxi driver, this passenger’s question perhaps a trap, “I said to a big issue seller the other day ‘Knock, knock’ and he said ‘who’s there?’ so I says ‘I thought you were homeless?’”.
+Leaving later by taxi I ask the taxi driver the same question, my own question equally as redacted, that why would a woman come all the way from Romanian to a tiny Welsh village to sell the big issue every day.
+“I’ve got a joke for you,” said the taxi driver, this passenger’s question perhaps a trap, “I said to a big issue seller the other day ‘Knock, knock’ and he said ‘who’s there?’ so I say ‘I thought you were homeless?’”.